 The hardest part of writing a story might just be figuring out how to end a story.
-Pro tip: Don’t blow the ending.
+But what makes a good ending?
+How about a great ending?
+Is there a difference?

 Endings are intimidating.
 They’re heavy-laden with all the narrative weight of your story.